Derek Parker | April 2020

 “We will also provide assistance with information to give to clients’ banks.
 That will be important as we come out of lockdown – a means of keeping relationships between clients and the banking sector open.”

-She believes that the recovery period will open up new opportunities for many businesses, and is working to ensure that her clients will be in a position to take advantage.
+She believes that the recovery period will open up opportunities for many businesses, and is working to ensure her clients will be in a position to take advantage.

 Wadhwa agrees, saying: “Using our expertise to look ahead is one good way we can add value to our clients.
 We make it part of our regular update service, and we are also providing advice on financial planning and business restructuring.